-Monitored GPS tracking devices transmit real-time data about its location.
-The unit has a device that operates much like a cellular phone and transmits data anytime the unit is in motion, or at set intervals in some cases, such once per minute.
+Monitored GPS Tracking Devices.
+Used to transmit real-time data about its location, the unit has a device that operates much like a cell phone and relays data anytime it is in motion or at set intervals in some cases.
 While some can be hardwired into the vehicle for power supply, most are battery operated.
 Battery-operated tracking devices usually have a sensor that determines when the tracker is in motion and initiates power and signal transmission at that time, then turns off after it has not moved for several minutes.
 Tracking data can be sent to an internet-connected computer or to a smartphone, making it quite convenient.

-Unmonitored GPS tracking devices store waypoints onboard.
-They do not transmit their location, but instead operate like a handheld GPS device.
+Unmonitored GPS Tracking Devices.
+These store waypoints onboard and do not transmit their location, but instead operate as a handheld GPS device.
 When the vehicle is in motion, the GPS tracking device collects waypoints at set time intervals as coordinates that must later be plotted.
 The unmonitored devices are less expensive because they don’t require a subscription for their monitoring activity but need to be retrieved and downloaded to obtain the tracking information.